Updated: Mar 14

 What about DEET exposure during pregnancy?
 The available data in both animals and humans are again reassuring.
-A study in rats and rabbits revealed no adverse effects on offspring when DEET was ingested, except for the highest dose of 325 mg/kg per day which by far exceeds recommended levels.
-This dosage led to maternal toxic effects and low birth weights of offspring, but even at this extreme dose “there was no evidence of fetal toxic effects or malformations in the offspring of exposed animals” (Koren et al., 2003).
-In humans, a randomized study of 900 pregnant women demonstrated that even with daily topical application “no adverse neurological, gastrointestinal or dermatological effects were observed in the women exposed to DEET, and no adverse effects on survival or growth and development at birth and at 1 year of age were detected in the babies whose mothers used DEET” (Koren et al., 2003).
+A study in rats and rabbits revealed no adverse effects when DEET was ingested, except for the highest dose of 325 mg/kg per day which by far exceeds recommended levels.
+This dosage led to maternal toxic effects and low birth weights of offspring, but even at this extreme dose there was no evidence of toxic effects or malformations in the offspring (Koren et al., 2003).
+In humans, a randomized study of 900 pregnant women and their children demonstrated that even with daily topical application, no adverse survival or growth effects were observed at birth and at 1 year of age (Koren et al., 2003).

 While we aren't entirely sure how DEET works, the main theory is that it disrupts a mosquito's ability to locate humans by blocking antennae receptors.
 DEET's effectiveness is directly related to the concentration applied, with higher levels effective for longer time periods.
 The max recommended concentration of DEET is 30%, which provides 6 hours of protection.
 Other commercially available repellents contain 15%, 10%, or 5% DEET, which protects for 5, 3, or 2 hours, respectively (Koren et al., 2003).